kamranheyderli/Quiz-App/README.md

 ## Features

-- **Quiz Application**: Answer multiple-choice questions and get the score at the end.
+- **Quiz Application**: Answer questions and get the score at the end.
 - **Real-time Data**: Data is fetched from a JSON Server running locally.
 - **Responsive**: The application is responsive and works on both desktop and mobile devices.